Seasonal High Tunnel System for Crops

 According to NRCS practice standards a seasonal high tunnel is a structure, at least six feet in height, which modifies the climate inside to create more favorable growing conditions for vegetables and other specialty crops.
 Made of ribs of plastic or metal pipes covered with a layer of plastic sheeting, high tunnels are easy to build, maintain, and move.

-To receive assistance for high tunnels, applicants must be agricultural producers, producing at least $1,000 of agricultural product within the last year, and use commercially manufactured high tunnel kits.
+To receive assistance for high tunnels, applicants must be agricultural producers, and use commercially manufactured high tunnel kits.
 Producers can install heating, ventilation, or electrical systems at their own expense.

 To apply for funding or to get more information about eligibility and other NRCS programs, contact the NRCS office serving your county.
 Look in the phone book under “U.S. Government, Department of Agriculture,” or access this website: http://offices.usda.gov.
 You can also get information about NRCS programs online.
 For more information about USDA's conservation programs, click here or visit the nearest USDA Service Center.